slumk/safepass/README.md

 ### Description:

-A simple command-line password locker coded in BASH.This tool uses GPG for encryption of configuration and secret files which contain password information. so you can store all your passwords in a secret locker and lock them with a BIG password.nobody can decrypt your password-protected files without your secret key.so please keep them secret and protected.
+A simple command-line password locker coded in BASH.You can save your secret passwords using this tool and encrypt them.
+This tool uses GnuPG for encryption of configuration and secret files which contain password information. so you can store all your passwords in this tool and lock them with a MASTER password.nobody can decrypt your password-protected files without your secret key.so please keep them secret and protected.

 ### Features: